-The service energy cost, h
+The software overhead energy cost, h

 - A typical single-core of cloud compute requires 135W 1 , for an energy cost of 1.0 MWh per year per server.

 - The software parts of a service in a fast moving sector (and, “being a candidate for using ML” currently all but defines fast-moving sectors) have a typical lifespan of about 1 year.
-(The whole service may last longer but as with the ship of Theseus, the parts do not).
+(The whole service may last longer, but as with the ship of Theseus, the parts do not).

 - A typical size of service that uses a single algorithm is 4 cores plus 4 more for development and test.
 (Larger services will use more algorithms.
 We want the cost of a service of a size that uses only one algorithm).

 - 8 such cores running 24/7 for 1 year is 8MWh.

 We should set h to some fraction of 8MWh.
 There is little gain in attempting a more accurate baseline for general-purpose use.
 See the supplementary discussion below.
 We set that fraction based on 2 considerations.

 Those 8 cores are often shared by other services, both in cloud-compute and self-hosting deployments.
 The large majority of the world's systems—anything outside the global top 10,000 websites—have minimal overnight traffic; office-hours is more realistic.
 Anything from 1% to 99% of a CPU-year might be a realistic percentage, the lower figure for virtual cloud-computing and the highest for dedicated hardware.